Aamer Ibraheem

 Ibraheem's ethnographic fieldwork and archival research are located in the Golan Heights in south-western Syria (today’s northern Israel).
 He is interested in questions of historical continuities; of annexation after settler-colonialism; and in exploring how theological grammars come into tense symbiosis with sovereign polities.

-Ibraheem is the recipient of a dissertation fieldwork grant from the Social Science Research Council (SSRC), the Wenner-Gren Foundation, and the Palestinian American Research Center (PARC).
-He is a fellow at the Evasion Lab Research Collective.
+Ibraheem is the 2024-2025 Paloheimo Predoctoral Fellow at the School for Advanced Research in Santa Fe, New Mexico.
+He is the recipient of a dissertation fieldwork grant from the Social Science Research Council (SSRC), the Wenner-Gren Foundation, and the Palestinian American Research Center (PARC).
+In 2022-2023, he was a fellow at the Evasion Lab Research Collective.

 Education